 The VSR.
 Or the VIZZER as I affectionately call it.
 Yes that’s a valid nickname!
-Simply because on the rear of the bike it says ViSR… Anyway this 125cc motorcycle from Kymco has all of the potential to be a great learner legal naked bike with good looks – so is it any good?
+Simply because on the rear of the bike it says ViSR… Anyway this 125cc motorcycle from Kymco has all the potential to be a great learner legal naked bike with good looks – so is it any good?

 To keep it simple, much like this bike does overall, the VSR 125i CBS is perhaps the perfect introduction to the naked bike market for new riders, and sets itself up as a reliable commuter.
 If you didn’t know, Kymco are also parts suppliers for some other brands (Kawasaki, BMW as two notable ones) so the reliability of this bike shouldn’t be in doubt!

 Acceleration off the line, well… 0-30 is decent.
-The 10.6Nm of torque which peaks at 6000rpm means you get instant power off the line, and you can pull away nicely.
+The 10.6Nm of torque, which peaks at 6000rpm, means you get instant power off the line and you can pull away nicely.
 The 6000rpm figure tends to be just above the cruising rev range, so if you need to quickly accelerate when entering a new road it has the power to get you going near enough straight away.

-So the 4 stroke single cylinder engine does it’s best to propel you along, and as the bike only weighs 122kg (as unladen weight) it can be quite pokey!
-Although if I’m being honest, 122kg isn’t too far off what I weigh at 95kg…!
+So the 4 stroke single cylinder engine does it’s best to propel you along, and as the bike only weighs 122kg (as unladen weight) it can be quite pokey.
+Although if I’m being honest, 122kg isn’t too far off what I weigh at 95kg!
 So considering this, and the fact I’m as aerodynamic as a brick at 6ft4, picking up top speed awards isn’t what this bike is about.
 The engine really starts to work its little heart out at the higher revs, and you can really feel that.
-It is noted as having the power of 10.3 horses @ 8000 rpm, but even so it does feel a little bit down on power compared to some 125s – you find yourself living high in the rev range, and changing gear when at speed means you’ll be needing to shift again rather soon.
+It is noted as having the power of 10.3 horses @ 8000 rpm, but even so it does feel a little bit down on power compared to some 125s – you find yourself living high in the rev range, and changing gear when at speed means you’ll be needing to shift again quite quickly.
 The motor revs up to about 10k rpm at it’s peak, and the redline is something you’ll find quite easily - it’s quite ‘revvy’ for a slow motorcycle.

 Low speeds are fine with that torque-happy motor though, so town/city riding can be a real treat.
-For me anything above 45mph~ did feel like I was pushing it to it’s limit, but for a rider of normal height and size it may be a different story!
+For me anything above 45mph did feel like I was pushing it to it’s limit, but for a rider of normal height and size it may be a different story!

 What is the top speed?
 It does well off the line, but the 0-60 time does leaves a bit to be desired, as that’s all you’ll get out of it for “comfortable” top speed really.
 Maybe 65mph if you’re doing well and maybe even 70mph if everything is in your favour - but I didn’t get close to 70 myself.
 Pin it, tuck in, find a tall hill and you’ll find yourself picking up a little bit of speed to get yourself to that hallowed 70mph, I’m sure.